-Regardless of the power that your car's engine delivers, it's the tyres that are among the most vital of all its components.
-Unfortunately, however, a car's tyre, in spite of playing a crucial role in the vehicle's performance and safety, remains largely neglected by most buyers.
-Generally, the car tyres come into focus on when it's time to replace them with a new set, but there are several ways to increase their lives, thereby resulting in better performance and lower expenditure.
-Here are the 10 tips to boost the life of your car’s tyres -
+Regardless of the engine's power, the car tyres are among the most vital components.
+Unfortunately, however, car tyres, in spite of playing a crucial role in the vehicle's performance and safety, remain largely neglected by most buyers.
+Generally, car tyres come into focus when it's time to replace them with a new set, but there are several ways to increase their lives, thereby resulting in better performance and lower expenditure.
+Here are the top 5 effective tips to increase the life of your car tyres.

 Moreover, overinflation leads to higher stress on the suspension components.
 Yet another demerit is the bumpy ride.
 On the other hand, underinflation can lead to rapid degradation of the side walls, which, in turn, increases the chances of a tyre burst.
 Underinflated tyres also lead to lowered performance and increased fuel consumption.
 Hence, one should stick to the manufacturer-recommended tyre pressure.

-One can minimise the wear and tear of tyres by getting the wheels aligned and balanced at the manufacturer-recommended intervals.
+One can minimise the wear and tear of car tyres by getting the wheels aligned and balanced at manufacturer-recommended intervals.
 Doing so even prevents faster ageing of the suspension components.
-In fact, those of you who drive over harsh terrains on a regular basis should get the alignment and balance checked every 5,000 km.
-Going over a pothole or an undulation at high speed can easily cause misalignment, which necessitates a regular observation to the steering's behaviour.
+In fact, those of you who drive over harsh terrains on a regular basis should get the alignment and balance checked more frequently.
+Going over a pothole or an undulation at high speed can easily cause misalignment, which necessitates a regular observation of the steering's behaviour.
 A car that pulls towards the left or right or has vibrations in the steering wheel at certain speeds needs an alignment and balancing job at the earliest.

-One needs to pull over as soon as he realises that one of his car's tyre is punctured.
+One needs to pull over as soon as he realises that one of his car tyres is punctured.
 Driving with a punctured tyre even for a few kilometres and at a low speed leads to immense stress on it, which causes permanent weakening of the side walls.
-Using such a tyre even after getting the puncture repaired can have deadly consequences.
+Using such a tyre even after getting the puncture repaired can have deadly consequences like a tyre bulge.
 Hence, it is recommended to replace a flat tyre as soon as you become aware of it.